 - Give support and solve problems by sharing experience, resources and expertise

-“I’d recommend Mastermind groups to any entrepreneur who’s looking to improve how they’re starting up their business, wants to get in depth discussions about business strategies and tactics, wants to get candid feedback on what they’re doing, on what their pitch is, who their target customer is.
+“I’d recommend Peer Advisory Boards to any entrepreneur who’s looking to improve how they’re starting up their business, wants to get in depth discussions about business strategies and tactics, wants to get candid feedback on what they’re doing, on what their pitch is, who their target customer is.
 You can get all of that out of the group.”
 Aaron Joseph

-“I’ve been coming to Mastermind for about two years now.
+“I’ve been coming to my Peer Advisory Board meetings for about two years now.
 I like to come because it keeps me accountable, and because I can always count on getting great business advice when I run into challenges.”
 Joanna Lund

 “I really like the group format.
 I’ve gotten a lot out of discussions with the other entrepreneurs.
 They bring a wealth of knowledge and experience to the problems I’m facing in my own business.
 I’ve also found it’s been really valuable just to listen to the problems that they’re struggling with, because often those are problems that I’m about to face.
 The group format also offers a wealth of contacts.”
 Allen